-Last week we re-ignited our campaign to spread awareness regarding filtering.
-Now, filtering is one of the many benefits of owning a bike as it allows you to jump the queue on busy roads.
-It is legal in the UK, but who’s at fault if you have an accident while moving past traffic?
+Filtering in the UK is legal, and also one of the benefits of owning a bike, allowing you to ride past tailed-back traffic on busy roads.
+But, who’s at fault if you have an accident while moving past traffic?
 Andrew Dalton has the answer.

 I draw a distinction between ‘filtering’ and overtaking a queue of slow-moving traffic.
 Filtering is not really practicable for very wide bikes, and even on my single-cylinder Husqvarna 701 if panniered up with my Krieger ADV side bags, I have to change my filtering behaviour.